BA/Leverhulme Small Research Grants

 All applications should demonstrate that Academy funds are sought for a clearly defined, discrete piece of research, which will have an identifiable outcome on completion of the Academy-funded component of the research.

-The closing date for applications for the current round of small research grants is on 10 April 2013.
-Application forms are available now on e-GAP.
-The starting date of grants in this round will be not earlier than 1 September 2013 and not later than 31 March 2014.
+The closing date for applications for the next round of small research grants is 15 April 2014.
+Application forms are not currently available on the e-GAP system, but will be released by 4 March 2014.
+The starting date of grants in this round will be not earlier than 1 September 2014 and not later than 31 March 2015.

 - Level of award: up to £10,000.